dstarner/howthefuckdoesit.work/docs/about.md

 I will either interview, research, or work with subject matter experts for requested topics and write up content as I see fit.
 I'd like to make this a team effort through people contributing Pull Requests, but then that just makes this an Open Source project, and we in tech know how poorly those are usually maintained.

+### Structure

+The content will be structured by category, and we will see how untidy it becomes, just like everything else in my life.
+I'm sure it'll be fine 😅 but we will readjust as necessary.

 ## Any Credits You Want to Give?

 Well, thanks [Docusaurus](https://docusaurus.io/) for making a pretty kickass documentation generator.